ga-dc/outcomes/homework.md

 - You can track your homework completion rate in [Garnet](http://garnet.wdidc.org).

-- Each assignment will ask you to learn or research something that has explicitly not been covered in class.
-Learning how to learn is fundamental to becoming a successful developer.

 ## Due Dates and Grading

-- You will generally be assigned homework every day.
-Due dates can be found in the schedules for your designated classroom.
+- You will be assigned homework every week.
+Outcomes HW is due every Monday at 6 pm, and you can see each week's assingment in your calendar:

   **[Tabs](https://ga-dc.github.io/cr5/#2017-01-06)**